maiself/gnome-shell-extension-invert-color/README.md

 # True Color Invert

-GNOME Shell extension for inverting the color of windows
+GNOME shell extension for inverting window colors in hue preserving manner.
+Effectively a manual dark theme for GNOME windows.

 Available on the GNOME Extensions website here: